IgniteUI/app-builder-docfx/en/getting-started.md

 4. **Import design** - if you have an existing design file, created using the Indigo.Design UI kit for Figma or Sketch, you can use this as a starting point for your apps.
 To do this, get our Indigo.Design system, which includes plugins to publish your design, UI kits, and sample design files.

 <br>

+> [!NOTE]
-> Note: Due to the differences between the absolute layout in Sketch and the Flex layout in the App Builder, some additional adjustments may be needed after parsing your Sketch file.
+> Due to the differences between the absolute layout in Sketch and the Flex layout in the App Builder, some additional adjustments may be needed after parsing your Sketch file.
 <br>

 <img src="./images/getting-Started-new-project-dialog-Indigo-Design-App-Builder.png" srcset="./images/getting-Started-new-project-dialog-Indigo-Design-App-Builder-@2x.png 2x" />